-Text of the article Guidelines authority believes that this contract can no longer be executed effectively or appropriately, it shall duly consult the other.
+Text of the article Guidelines 12(1) In the cases foreseen in Article 11(2) and 11(4), if the coordinator or the contracting authority believes that this contract can no longer be executed effectively or appropriately, it shall duly consult the other.
 Failing agreement on a solution, the coordinator or the contracting authority may terminate this contract by serving two months written notice, without being required to pay indemnity.
 The exceptional circumstances (including but not limited to force majeure events) can make it impossible to continue with the implementation of the action.
 This could be established immediately after the exceptional/force majeure circumstances occurred or also at a later stage during or after the suspension of the implementation of the action.
 If either the coordinator or the contracting authority believes that the implementation of the action can no longer be executed effectively or appropriately they must consult each other in order to determine whether and how to continue the implementation of the action.
 Failing an agreement, the coordinator or the contracting authority may unilaterally terminate the contract by serving two months written notice, without being required to pay indemnity.
 In this case, as stated in Article 11(9), neither the beneficiaries nor the contracting authority are responsible for not finalising the implementation of the action and therefore must not be considered in breach of their contractual obligations under the contract.
 In case the action is only partially implemented, the contracting authority will reduce the grant in line with its actual implementation and the costs incurred by the beneficiaries.